The Torah instruction of the Kohanim: In Neviim and Ketuvim

-In the Talmud and Midrash
+In rabbinic sources

 The Talmud says that priests are presumed to be knowledgeable (bnei deah) regarding the Torah, while members of the tribe of Levi (to which priests belong) can frequently give halakhic instruction even in their youth.

 Priests had the ability to differentiate between niddah and zivah.

 Targum Jonathan describes a Temple visit as an opportunity to learn from the rebuke of the "priests and sages".